jcyesc/linux-kernel-development-101/README.md

 ```

 - labs: contains the solution to the labs.
-- linux: contains the Linux source code the Raspberry Pi.
+- linux: contains the Linux source code for the Raspberry Pi.

 ## Steps to install Raspbian